appsmithorg/appsmith-docs/getting-started/tutorial-1/part-1-creating-a-simple-view/creating-your-first-table.md

 4. Click on **New Query**
 5. You’ll see a query created with the name **Query1**
 6. Rename the query to **ProductsQuery**
-7. Copy-paste the query shown below in the **Query** tab `SELECT "productId", "productName", "category", "mrp" FROM products ORDER BY "productId";`
+7. Copy-paste the query shown below in the **Query** tab `SELECT "id", "productName", "category", "mrp" FROM products ORDER BY "id";`
 8. Click on **Run**
 9. Note the pop-up informing that the query ran successfully